v-rajagt/IntuneDocs/intune/configuration/preference-file-settings-macos.md

 - These settings aren't validated.
 Be sure to test your changes before assigning the profile to your devices.
 - If you’re not sure how to enter an app key, change the setting within the app.
 Then, review the app's preference file using [Xcode](https://developer.apple.com/xcode/) to see how the setting is configured.
 Apple recommends removing non-manageable settings using Xcode before importing the file.
 - Only some apps work with managed preferences, and might not allow you to manage all settings.
-- Be sure you upload property list files that target device settings, not user settings.
+- Be sure you upload property list files that target device channel settings, not user channel settings.
+Property list files target the entire device.

 ## Preference file

-- **Preference domain name**: Property list files are typically used for custom apps.
-When you create a custom app, a bundle ID is also created.
-Enter the bundle ID of your app.
-For example, enter `com.Contoso.applicationName`.
+- **Preference domain name**: Property list files are typically used for web browsers (Microsoft Edge), [Microsoft Defender Advanced Threat Protection](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-mac), and custom apps.
+When you create a preference domain, a bundle ID is also created.
+Enter the bundle ID, such as `com.company.application`.
+For example, enter `com.Contoso.applicationName`, `com.Microsoft.Edge` or `com.microsoft.wdav`.
 - **Property list file**: Select the property list file associated with your app.
 Be sure it's a `.plist` or `.xml` file.
 For example, upload a `YourApp-Manifest.plist` or `YourApp-Manifest.xml` file.
 - **File contents**: The key information in the property list file is shown.
-You can change these settings.
+If you need to change the key information, open the list file in another editor, and then reupload the file in Intune.

 Select **OK** > **Create** to save your changes.
 The profile is created and shown in the profiles list.